-What is vibe coding?
-Besides the new polarization of society?
-You must have registered the name somewhere on LinkedIn, YouTube or some forum.
-Plus it's already on Wikipedia, so we have to join in.
+What is vibe coding, besides one of the most polarizing topics in tech right now?
+You have probably come across the name on LinkedIn, YouTube or some forum.
+It is already on Wikipedia too, so we may as well join in.

-Vibe coding is a way of creating applications through AI where prompting is used instead of manually writing code.
-Vibe coding relies on tools such as GitHub Copilot, Cursor, Replit Agent or ChatGPT to interpret prompts and create code - from simple prototypes to web apps.
+Vibe coding is a way of building applications through AI.
+Instead of writing code by hand, you write prompts.
+It relies on tools such as GitHub Copilot, Cursor, Replit Agent or ChatGPT, which read your prompt and produce code from it, from simple prototypes to full web apps.

-This can speed up development, but only under the supervision of an experienced programmer.
-However, it could free their hands for more important activities - such as testing or ensuring the security of the application.
+This can speed development up, but for now only under the supervision of an experienced programmer.
+For them, it frees up time for more important work, such as testing or securing the application.

 How did it start?